borkdude/jet/doc/query.md

 # Query

-NOTE: This query language may change in the coming months after it has seen more usage.
-Consider it experimental and not suited for production usage (2019-08-04).
+NOTE: This query language is work in progress.
+Consider it experimental, suited for exploratory programming, but not suited for production usage yet (2019-08-04).

 NOTE: In this document, the word list also applies to arrays and vectors.